ASendellPrice/IIB-rtd/docs/source/sop_guide_cross_references.rst

 Cross-References
 ----------------

 This section lists other controlled documents and procedures that support or relate to this procedure.
-Cross-references ensure that users can easily identify associated SOPs, validation documents, and equipment instructions necessary for performing the procedure correctly and within the laboratory’s Quality Management System (QMS).
+Cross-references ensure that users can easily identify associated SOPs, validation documents, and equipment instructions necessary for performing the procedure correctly and within the laboratory’s :ref:`Quality Management System (QMS) <quality_management_system_qms>`.

 What to Include: